-Art Collection and Healing Spaces
+Art Collection & Healing Spaces

 Care giver leading art tour of MUSC's collection